sanishmaharjan/PatientCare-Assistant/docs/document-upload.md

 The frontend interface allows users to:
 - Upload multiple documents simultaneously
+- Download sample medical data files for testing
 - View upload and processing progress
 - Manage existing documents
 - Reset the vector database when needed

+### Sample Data

+The system includes sample medical data files that users can download and use for testing:

+- Patient records in Markdown format (PATIENT-123XX.md)
+- Medical reports in PDF format (PATIENT-12350.pdf)

+These sample files are located in the `data/sample-data` directory and can be downloaded directly from the Upload Data page.
+Users can then upload these files to test the document processing pipeline.

 ### API Endpoints